 I also made it to the New York City premier of the sixth movie, even dragging my best friend along, where I got an autograph from Rupert Grint, Emma Watson (who is even better looking in person), and Warwick Davis.
 The seventh movie premier was a waste of time.
 But thanks to a friend from Expeditious, I got right next to the red carpet for the eighth movie premier, and got the autographs of Daniel Radcliffe, Matthew Lewis, David Yates, David Heyman, and David Barron.
 I then got to see the movie early, which inspired fierce jealousy among the Group.
 I'd never been to a midnight release for one of the movies, because I am so upset by the movies' lack of quality that I wouldn't go.
 But for the last movie, I finally decided to go, so I went along with 130 other costumed members of TGTSNBN to the midnight release of the movie.

 In January 2011, I made my pilgrimage to the Wizarding World at long last.
 I rode Forbidden Journey half a dozen times, and Dueling Dragons far more than that.
 I spent two days in the park, surviving on butterbeer and pumpkin juice.
-It was absolutely magical, and I can't wait to go back.
+It was absolutely magical, and I can't wait to go back (which I did in 2013 and 2015, where even more tears ensued).
 The following year, in spring 2012, I studied abroad in London.
 That meant I got to make my pilgrimage to Platform 9 and 3/4, see the Studio Tour, and do all kinds of cool Potter-y things.
 Better yet, I went to Edinburgh for a weekend, where I got to see the McGonagall and Riddle tombstones, the building that inspired Hogwarts, and I got to sit in the cafe where Jo Rowling wrote parts of Harry Potter.
 I sat down there, ate a snack, and worked on the draft of my own novel.
 It was, dare I say, magical.